blindpandas/bookworm/docs/bookworm.md

 #### Adding Bookmarks

 While reading a book, you can press Ctrl + B (or select the "Add Bookmark" menu item from the "Annotations" menu to add a bookmark.
-The bookmark will be added at the current position of the cursor.
+The bookmark is added at the current position of the cursor.
 You'll be asked to provide a title for the bookmark.
 Type the desired title and click the OK Button.
 A bookmark will be added at the current location, and the current line will be visually highlighted.

 #### Viewing Bookmarks